leventarican/leventarican.github.io/content/rust-fundamentals.md

 ```

 # Streams
-Rust has in-build support for working with streaming or functional programming.
+Rust has in-build support for working with streaming or functional programming or collection tranformation operations.

 A basic example.
 We have a vector of numbers and want to display that data as a reversed string.
 First we need a iterator [`iter()`].
 Afterwards we can begin our data transformation.